SoAp9035/simple-yt-api/README.md

 # Simple YouTube API

-A lightweight Python wrapper for extracting video metadata and transcripts from YouTube videos.
+An unofficial lightweight Python wrapper for extracting video metadata and transcripts from YouTube videos.

 ## Features

-- 🎥 Extract video metadata (title, thumbnail, description)
+- 🎥 Extract video metadata (title, thumbnail, short description)
-- 📝 Get video transcripts in multiple languages
+- 📝 Get video transcripts in various languages
 - ⚡ Simple and easy to use interface
 - 🔒 No API key required
-- 🌐 Support for both YouTube URL formats (`youtube.com` and `youtu.be`)

 ## Installation